Ben McAdams: Economic issues

-Although not a member of Congress when it passed, McAdams expressed opposition to the Tax Cuts and Jobs Act of 2017, because of the expected $1.5 trillion increase of the national debt over 10 years.
-He also believes it favors the "wealthy over the middle class".
+McAdams opposed the Tax Cuts and Jobs Act of 2017 because of the expected $1.5 trillion increase of the national debt over 10 years.
+He also said it favors the "wealthy over the middle class".
 He has stated he believes in tax code modernization, but that he considered the tax reform bill "fiscally irresponsible", and believes that its cost "is borrowed from future generations".

 McAdams supported measures to reduce the federal deficit, including a Balanced Budget Amendment to the US Constitution.

 In 2019, McAdams voted against a House bill to increase the federal minimum wage to $15 per hour.
 He said he supported a higher minimum wage, but wanted a system that sets the rate based on the regional cost of living and purchasing power.

-In July 2019, McAdams called on House leadership to advance the passage of the USMCA trade agreement negotiated between the Trump administration, Mexico, and Canada.
-On January 29, 2020, President Trump signed the USMCA into law after passing both the House and Senate with bipartisan majorities.
+Ahead of the 2026 election, during a forum for young voters, McAdams pledged to support a minimum wage increase.

-McAdams opposed a $2.2 trillion COVID-19 relief stimulus bill.
-He said the bill "is a step in the right direction but is still weighted down with partisan wish list items unrelated to the COVID crisis".
+McAdams was one of 18 Democrats who opposed a $2.2 trillion COVID-19 relief stimulus bill sponsored by Democrats.
+McAdams said the bill was "a step in the right direction [for economic relief from COVID] but [was] still weighted down with partisan wish list items unrelated to the COVID crisis".

 Energy and environment

-McAdams supports increased renewable energy sources and the development of new technologies, as well as reductions in vehicle emissions.
-He supports efforts to improve Utah's air quality.
+McAdams supports efforts to improve Utah's air quality.
 He requested that the House Transportation and Infrastructure Committee double the funding available for the Utah Transit Authority to purchase electric buses, in an effort to improve air quality.
-Air quality in Salt Lake City and other Utah urban areas consistently ranks among the worst in the US.
 Together with Representative John Curtis, McAdams introduced legislation that would make projects like FrontRunner eligible for federal funding.

 McAdams voted for a bill to block the Trump administration from leaving the Paris Agreement.
 He was the only member of the Utah congressional delegation to do so.
-In August 2019, McAdams called climate change "the greatest challenge of our time", calling for bipartisan efforts to address it, and for Utah to be a leader in those efforts.
+In August 2019, McAdams called climate change "the greatest challenge of our time", calling for bipartisan efforts to address it and for Utah to be a leader in those efforts.
+On the other hand, McAdams did not support the Green New Deal in 2019; he said he would have preferred "government working hand-in-hand with the private sector" to harness "the creativity and entrepreneurship of the private sector... to solve [the] crisis" of climate change.
+McAdams believes in "the threat of climate change", which he says is "real... and we are seeing it... in Utah".

 Gun policy

-McAdams has said that he supports the Second Amendment but believes in more responsible gun ownership laws.
+In 2019, McAdams said that he supports the Second Amendment but believes in more responsible gun ownership laws.

 In February 2019, McAdams voted for a bill requiring background checks for all gun buyers.
 All of Utah's other representatives voted against it.
-At the same time, McAdams voted against a Democratic-sponsored measure to extend the waiting period to buy a firearm from 3 days to 10 days, stating "I believe most gun owners are responsible, law-abiding citizens."
+At the same time, he voted for a Republican-backed amendment requiring Immigration and Customs Enforcement to be notified when an illegal immigrant attempts to buy a firearm and is caught during the background check.